 Right here is where the amazing happens each day.
 Babies are born, moms show amazing courage, dads are humbled and siblings are blessed with a new brother or sister.
-You see, at Tri-County Health Care we're not just women's health experts, we're moms and dads.
-We love that new baby smell as much as you do and we understand your expectations and concerns as an expectant mother.
-Our experienced team of OB/GYNs, family practice physicians and nurses would be honored to help with one of the most important moments in your life – the birth of your child.
+You see, at Tri-County Health Care, we're not just women's health experts.
+We're moms and dads.
+We love that new baby smell as much as you do, and we understand your expectations and concerns as an expectant mother.
+Our experienced team consisting of family practice physicians, OB/GYNs and nurses would be honored to help with one of the most important moments in your life – the birth of your child.

 We understand the birthing experience is unique for each and every woman.
 With this understanding, we view the role of our providers and staff as crucial in discovering how best to guide and assist women through prenatal care, labor, delivery and care after delivery.